nasosev/ramics23-proofs/README.md

 Example 1 is formalised in Example.thy

-Proofs currently build in Isabelle 2021-1 and the release candidate for Isabelle 2022, other versions untested.
+Proofs currently build in release candidate 2 for [Isabelle 2022](https://isabelle.sketis.net/website-Isabelle2022-RC2/), other versions untested.